Manaslu Circuit Trek -15 days

 • Time6-7 hours

 Our trek begins today.
-After breakfast, we cross the Machhi Khola River and walk toward a small settlement of Khorlabesi.
+After breakfast, we cross the Machha Khola River and walk toward a small settlement of Khorlabesi.
 From here, we continue northward passing through the natural hot springs at Tatopani.
 After a short walk through the thick woods, we reach a village called Dobhan.
 We continue our walk for a while.
 After crossing the river on a suspension bridge we reach the beautiful village of Jagat.

 • Altitude1,860 m